ankush2992/SMART_ELECTRIC---EXTENSION_BOARD/README.md

 <div align="center">

-# 🌟 Smart Home Power Box
+# 🌟 Smart Home Power Box.
 ### Control Your World with Voice and Touch 🎮